 This command will cause the command register to clear the suspend state and return back to Sector Erase mode but only if an Erase Suspend command was previously issued.
 Erase Resume will not have any effect in all other conditions.
 Another Erase Suspend command can be written after the chip has resumed erasing.
-However, a delay time must be required after the erase resume command (10ms for MX29LV800T/B and 1.5ms for MX29LV800AT/AB), if the system implements an endless erase suspend/resume loop, or the number of erase suspend/resume is exceeded 1024 times.
+However, for MX29LV160T/B, a 10ms time delay must be required after the erase resume command, if the system implements a endless erase suspend/resume loop, or the number of erase suspend/resume is exceeded 1024 times.
 The erase times will be expended if the erase behavior always be suspended.
 (Please refer to MXIC Flash Application Note for details.)
+Please note that the above 10ms time delay is not necessary for MX29LV160AT/AB.